Australia has a large population of people with Korean ancestry, which helps add to the country’s rich and diverse culture.

 So, you can pop in for Lunch and grab one of their beautiful Bento Sets.
 Then later in the day, you can go back for their self-service, Wagyu Fun Korean BBQ All You Can Eat Buffet.
 It really is a win-win.

 Location: 144 Bridge Rod, Richmond, VIC 3121 Ph: (03) 8395 7736

-This is a very chic and intimate restaurant with dimmed lighting and dark decor.
-It offers an authentic Korean menu with some innovative touches to bring the traditional cuisine forward to suit a modern restaurant.
+Noda Grill is a chic and intimate restaurant with dimmed lighting and dark decor.
+It offers an authentic Korean menu with a few innovative touches, unusual twists and contemporary updates to traditional Korean dishes.

-Noda pride themselves on providing excellent service and you are guaranteed to have an outstanding dining experience at Noda Grill.
+The restaurant has an excellent reputation for providing flawless service and you are likely to have an outstanding dining experience at Noda Grill.

 Location: 179 King St, Melbourne, VIC 3000 Ph: (03) 9995 9612

 Woodo is the ideal place if you are looking for an affordable but authentic Korean BBQ experience.
 The lively atmosphere and friendly staff create a fun yet relaxing evening.
 And the reasonable prices allow you to keep coming back without breaking the bank.

 You will find all of the traditional favourites on the menu as well as a few unexpected things that you will be keen to try.
 We recommend getting a side of gyozas with your beef or pork, and finishing off the meal with a scoop of sesame ice cream.